yucombinator/l33t/README.md

 4. Run `npm run build` to ship a production version.

+5. Run the server with `npm run server`.
+You need to run `sudo npm install -g nodemon` before though.

 Right now the compiled javascript files are checked into the repository, until we have a better solution if there is ever a merge conflict, just run `npm run build`, `git add app/scripts/*` and `git commit` it.